Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic Skills Course.

 The student should monitor the time and limit work sessions to an hour or less.

-Steno Table and Roller Bag
+Steno Table and Roller Bag (for on-site work)

 Because an external mouse is not allowed during the training and is not recommended for classroom use, we do not recommend purchasing the "mouser tray" or the "swing-out" mouse shelf.
-These accessories are not necessary for the work of a classroom transcriber; they will just add extra bulk and may not fit in the transcriber's roller bag.
+These accessories are not necessary for the work of a real-time transcriber; they will just add extra bulk and may not fit in the transcriber's roller bag.

 To safely transport the computer and to minimize muscle strain, we recommend purchasing a padded roller bag, available at many office supply stores.